 The military is now on board with gay rights.
 But polyamory, no matter how ethically and honorably carried out, is still grounds for court-martial and dismissal from the services, with loss of all benefits including retirement, if a superior finds out and has it in for you.1

 But displaying it on your gravestone?
-Now, she is beyond their reach.
+Now, she is finally beyond their reach.

 And under the Navy emblem she put, "All should be free to love."

-When Brian Crabtree created the first infinity-heart symbol for polyamory back in the 1990s, he could not have known all the places where it might someday land.
+When Brian Crabtree created the first infinity-heart symbol for polyamory back in the 1990s, he could not have imagined all the places where it would someday land.